 “It's a dangerous business, going out your door.
 You step onto the road, and, if you don't keep your feet, there's no telling where you might be swept off to.”

 — J.R.R.
 Tolkien

-Since that first big adventure abroad in 2005, I have been to more than 20 countries on 4 continents, and am always on the lookout for my next big adventure, be it on the other side of the world, or just around the corner.
+Since that first big adventure abroad in 2005, I have been to more than 60 countries on 6 continents, and my bucket list only grows instead of getting shorter.

 The important things:

-- I have a minor in German, but can't speak it at all.
+- I have a minor in German, but can't speak it very well at all.

 The less important (but probably more interesting) things:

 - Before I was a blogger, I worked full-time at a small newspaper as a copy and layout editor; I started out editing obituaries.